 A Star Is Born on New Year's Eve

-Sir Anthony Hopkins, the scarily brilliant actor who played the scarily brilliant Hannibal Lecter in 1991’s “The Silence of the Lambs,” turns 80 this New Year’s Eve.
+Sir Anthony Hopkins, the scarily brilliant actor who played the scarily brilliant Hannibal Lecter in 1991’s “The Silence of the Lambs,” celebrates his birthday on New Year’s Eve.

 One our greatest living actors, Hopkins is also a gifted composer, pianist, and painter.
 It’s hard to believe that as a child his severe and undiagnosed dyslexia made him a terrible student.
 He grew up convinced he was stupid.

 A UK native, he eventually became an American citizen, preferring Malibu sun to London fog.
 A heavy drinker in his early days, he quit alcohol for good in 1975.